Green Tree Frog

 - 2 years

-Among the more than 800 tree frog species in the world, two share the moniker “green tree frog.”
-The Australian green tree frog measures approximately 4 inches long, and its back is a bright jade green, while the American green tree frog measures approximately 2.5 inches long, and its back is more of olive green.
-Both species are popular terrarium inhabitants.
+Among the more than 800 tree frog species in the world, three share the moniker “green tree frog.”
+The Australian green tree frog measures approximately 4 inches long, and its back is a bright jade green, while the American green tree frog measures approximately 2.5 inches long, and its back is more olive green.
+Emerald tree frogs are 2.5 inches long and live in Tawain.
+All three species are popular terrarium inhabitants.
 In fact, Australian green tree frogs, first introduced as pets, can now be found in the wild throughout many parts of Florida, which makes these naming conventions all the more confusing.

 American green tree frogs are the official state amphibian of Louisiana and Georgia.